-3.3.3 Navigation Data.
-The content and format of the NAV data, D(t), and the CNAV data, $D_C(t)$, are given in Appendices II and III, respectively, of this document.

-3.3.3.1 Navigation Data Modulation (L2 CM).
+- 3.3.3 Navigation Data.
+The content and format of the LNAV data, D(t) are given in Appendices II/IV of this document.
+The content and format of the CNAV data, $D_c(t)$ are given in Appendix III of this document. - 3.3.3.1 Navigation Data Modulation (L2 CM).
 For Block IIR-M, Block IIF, and subsequent blocks of SVs, the CNAV bit train, $D_C(t)$, is rate 1⁄2 encoded and, thus, clocked at 50 sps.
 The resultant symbol sequence is then modulo-2 added to the L2 CM-code.
-During the initial period of Block IIR-M SVs operation, prior to Initial Operational Capability of L2 C signal, and upon ground command, the NAV bit train, D(t), at one of two data rates, may be modulo-2 added to the L2 CM-code instead of CNAV data, $D_C(t)$, as further described in Section 3.2.2.

-3.3.3.1.1 Forward Error Correction.
+During the initial period of Block IIR-M SVs operation, prior to Initial Operational Capability of L2 C signal, and upon ground command, the NAV bit train, D(t), at one of two data rates, may be modulo-2 added to the L2 CM-code instead of CNAV data, $D_C(t)$, as further described in Section 3.2.2. - 3.3.3.1.1 Forward Error Correction.
 The CNAV bit train, $D_C(t)$, will always be Forward Error Correction (FEC) encoded by a rate 1/2 convolutional code.
 For Block IIR-M, the NAV bit train, D(t), can be selected to be convolutionally encoded.
 The resulting symbol rate is 50 sps.
 The convolutional coding will be constraint length 7, with a convolutional encoder logic arrangement as illustrated in Figure 3-14.
 The G1 symbol is selected on the output as the first half of a 40-millisecond data bit period.